Grae Kessinger: Arizona Diamondbacks

 On January 7, 2025, the Astros traded Kessinger to the Arizona Diamondbacks in exchange for minor league pitcher Matthew Linskey.
 He was optioned to the Triple-A Reno Aces to begin the season.
 In 11 games for Reno, Kessinger batted .235/.447/.324 with three RBI and one stolen base.
 On April 19, he was designated for assignment by the Diamondbacks.
 Kessinger was released by Arizona the following day.

+New York Mets

+On January 27, 2026, Kessinger signed a minor league contract with the New York Mets.
+On March 1, manager Carlos Mendoza announced that Kessinger would miss roughly 8-to-12 weeks after suffering a "significant” hamstring injury.
+After completing a rehab assignment with the rookie-level Florida Complex League Mets and High-A Brooklyn Cyclones, he was assigned to the Triple-A Syracuse Mets.
+Kessinger played in 17 games for Syracuse and hit .242 with one home run and 12 RBI before he was released by the Mets on July 4.

+Pittsburgh Pirates

+On July 8, 2026, Kessinger signed a minor league contract with the Pittsburgh Pirates.

 Personal life

 Kessinger's grandfather, Don, is a former six-time All-Star and two-time Gold Glove shortstop over 16 major league seasons, predominantly for the Chicago Cubs, former major league manager, and former head coach for Ole Miss.
 His uncle, Keith, appeared in 11 games at shortstop for the Cincinnati Reds in 1993 and coached in college baseball.
 His father, Kevin, was drafted by the Cubs, but retired from professional baseball due to injury before playing in the major leagues.
 Each of the four Kessingers played baseball for Ole Miss.